opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 2. Double-tap on the Nyuki icon (the blue bee QFieldCloud logo).
 3. This action will reveal a field where you can enter the preferred QFieldCloud server address.
 4. Enter the details of the desired server in the provided field.
-(Leave empty to connect to default server)
+(Leaving the field empty will connect to the default QFieldCloud server at app.qfield.cloud.)

 !![Reveling server in QField Sync](../../assets/images/changing_default_qfieldcloud_server_qfield_sync.png,250px)